Montessori friendly books about the Rainforest

 We have these two:

-Bean to chocolate: in this one, it shows the process as done in West Africa.
+In this one, it shows the process as done in West Africa.

-Chocolate from bean to bar: I prefer this one as it also includes some info about the Maya people
+I prefer this one as it also includes some info about the Maya people.

-The great Kapok tree:
+The great Kapok tree

-So it has its own section.
+This book has its own section.
 It was recommending to me when I did my yoga training for children.
 I use it in conjunction with a Rainforest Yoga theme.
 It is so beautifully illustrated!

 "Exhausted from his labours, a man chopping down a great kapok tree in the Brazilian rain forest puts down his axe, and, as he sleeps, the animals who live in the tree plead with him not to destroy their world.
 The author and artist Lynne Cherry journeyed deep into the rain forests of Brazil to write and illustrate her gorgeous picture book The Great Kapok Tree: A Tale of the Amazon Rain Forest (1990).
 One day, a man exhausts himself trying to chop down a giant kapok tree"